 The best way to retain knowledge is to use it.
-So when you self-learn something, try to find a real world application to use the knowledge you gained.
+When you self-learn something, try to find a real world application to use the knowledge you gained.
 For instance, if you are trying to learn a new language, try speaking it with a native or fellow learner.
-This way you will get more confidence in your learning and will also be able you remember what you studied better.
+This way you will get more confidence in your learning and will also be able to remember what you studied better.

 For instance, if you are working on a web development coding language, you could actually take time out to build a small tool online or a web page that could help you exercise your skills.
 The idea is to keep yourself motivated in the self-learning process.
 Anything that serves as a live example of the course you are going through will come in handy in the near future.

 A great thing about online communities is that it allows you to meet with people from all over the world with similar interests and learning aspirations.
 Try your hand at collaborative learning.
 Some benefits of sharing with fellow learners are: